visit-dav/visit/src/doc/python_scripting/functions.rst

   f.close()

 The resulting script will contain commands to set up plots in any visualization window that contained plots when WriteScript was called.
-You may want to edit the resulting script file since it may be verbose, depending on how many plots you have or the complexity of the data file.
-For example, you might want to remove the code related to setting a plot's SIL restriction.
+The resulting script may be more verbose than necessary.
+Users may find it useful to delete portions of the script that are not needed.
+This will depend on how many plots there are or the complexity of the data.
+For example, it might useful to remove code related to setting a plot's SIL restriction.
 Once you have edited the script to your satisfaction, you can replay it in VisIt like this:

 ::